 Eligibility for the scheme

-Although all LSE students technically live off campus (there are no Halls of Residence immediately on campus), the Off Campus Support Scheme is here to support students who fall under these categories:
+Although all LSE students technically live off campus (there are no Halls of Residence immediately on campus), the Off Campus Support Scheme is here to support you if you are:

-- Not living in an LSE owned and operated Hall of Residence (including Urbanest Westminster Bridge and Urbanest Kings Cross).
+- Not living in an LSE Hall of Residence (including Urbanest Westminster Bridge and Urbanest Kings Cross).

 If you are living in an LSE hall but feel like you would benefit from additional help with settling in, please do consider approaching your Warden (or School Representative), Subwardens or Hall Committee for assistance.